 If you’re not sure about the minimum height of the chimney, hire a professional to assist you.
 A professional will take into account all the factors and ensure that the chimney is installed at the right height.

 Follow the Manufacturer’s Guidelines

 Always notice the maker’s guidelines when installing the chimney.
-The manufacturer’s recommendations take into consideration the size of the hood, type of stove, and other factors, ensuring that the chimney’s efficiency is greatly increased.
+The manufacturer’s recommendations consider the hood’s size, type of stove, and other factors, ensuring that the chimney’s efficiency is greatly increased.

 How to Measure the Distance Between Stove and kitchen hood

 For identifying the best kitchen chimney height from the stove, you need to measure the distance between the stove and the chimney.
 Here’s how to do it:

 - Measure the distance between the kitchen platform and the ceiling.

 - Reduce the height of the cover from the ceiling height.
 Reduce an additional 3 inches for gas ranges and 1.5 inches for electric stoves.

 - The result is the ideal height of the chimney from the stove.